 - In Space Marine Battles novel Fall of Damnos, Scipio's squad spends most of the novel looking for one to get close to Necron artillery, as all the easy ways are swarming with killer robots.
 Jynn provides one.

-- When a Soul Hunter arrives on Babylon 5 he goes to the local crime lord and buys a guide to the secrets ways on the station, to enable him to get close enough to Delenn to collect her soul.
+- When a Soul Hunter arrives on Babylon 5 he goes to the local crime lord and buys a guide to the secret ways on the station, to enable him to get close enough to Delenn to collect her soul.

 - On The 100, Bellamy gets a detailed map of Mount Weather's air vents and unused passages, letting him get to places inside the Mountain while avoiding guards and locked doors.